86 articles · 8 breeds · tools · topics

 • Mix 25-35% of feed yourself using copra meal, rice bran, and concentrate.
 Saves ₱1,500-₱2,500 per pig.

 • Add a biogas digester.
-Cuts LPG/gas spend, gives compost-quality slurry.
+Cuts LPG and gas spend, gives compost-quality slurry.

-An optimised 15-head backyard operation can clear ₱250,000-₱350,000 annually — without commercial permits, without taking on debt, without hiring a full-time labourer.
-That's the version that beats most semi-commercial farms on net per peso of capital invested.
+An optimised 15-head backyard operation can clear ₱150,000-₱250,000 annually without commercial permits, without taking on debt, and without hiring a full-time labourer.
+That's the version that beats most standard semi-commercial farms on return per peso of capital invested.
+The lesson isn't "never scale."
+It's that depth of management on a small herd usually beats raw headcount until you have the buyer, the capital cushion, and the track record to make the big jump pay.

 Related articles: